 and must be worn in foyers and theatres (including during performances).
 Please bring your own mask with you to the theatre.

 Face masks are a requirement of entry at QPAC

-The deal will see the two join forces in their commitment to developing cultural experiences that grow community participation in the performing arts.
+Hyundai Motor Company Australia and QPAC have been proud partners since 2016.
+The two companies joined forces in an ongoing commitment to grow community participation in the performing arts.

 Hyundai Motor Company globally has forged key long-term partnerships with other museums around the world since 2013, including the National Museum of Modern and Contemporary Art in Korea (MMCA), the Tate in London and the Los Angeles County Museum of Art (LACMA).
 The aim is to support the development of the global art scene and contribute to the establishment of a sustainable art environment, delivering inspiration and unique experiences to the world.
 The local partnership with QPAC shows Hyundai Australia’s commitment to a similar ideal in this country.

 Hyundai Motor Company Australia’s Regional General Manager, Martin Him, said that his company believed in supporting organisations whose efforts focus on providing communities with an enriched cultural experience.

 “Whether it’s the Australian Football League (AFL), the iconic Aussie sport of surfing, championing women in sport, or supporting numerous children’s charities through our Hyundai Help for Kids programme, Hyundai loves to partner with organisations that make a difference to peoples’ lives,” Mr Him said.

 “QPAC’s commitment to making the arts accessible to the wider community is something that fits perfectly with our efforts in ensuring that excellence in car design, safety and performance is available for all.”